 Reed canary grass is native to Europe, Asia, and North America, and it varies quite a bit.
 Our native Missouri version, for instance, is quite different from the highly invasive Eurasian type that has been widely introduced.

-It is a major threat to marshes and natural wetlands because of its hardiness, aggressive nature and rapid growth.
-Native wetland and wet prairie species are replaced after several years of reed canary grass presence.
-It is of particular concern because of the difficulty of selective control.
+Reed canary grass is a major threat to marshes and natural wetlands because of its hardiness, aggressive nature, and rapid growth.
+When it invades an area, reed canary grass crowds out and gradually replaces native wetland and wet prairie species.
+It is of particular concern because it is difficult to control selectively without harming other plants.

 Recommended Practices in Natural Communities of High Quality

 Fire can help control the spread of reed canary grass and keep it out of high quality wetlands.
 Repeated late autumn or late spring burning for several years can control this species.
 Annual burning may be needed for 5 to 6 years before good control is apparent.

 Burning is most effective where other species are present or in the seed bank, since fire allows native, fire-adapted species to compete successfully.
 Fire is not very effective in dense monocultures of this grass where seeds or plants of native species are absent.

 The native reed canary grass should not be eliminated, but no reliable method for telling the difference between the forms is known.
 Control measures should be implemented when reed canary grass degrades the natural quality or diversity of a community.

 Recommended Practices on Lands Other Than High-Quality Natural Communities